Skip to content

 LayoutDock, grid, horizontal, verticalCSS flexbox (Flexily engine)

-Components40+ built-in (DataTable, Input, Button, Select, Tree, TextArea, Markdown, RichLog, Sparkline, Tabs, OptionList, etc.)30+ built-in (VirtualList, TextArea, SelectList, Table, CommandPalette, ModalDialog, Tabs, TreeView, Toast, Image, SplitView, etc.)
+ComponentsDozens of built-in widgets (DataTable, Input, Button, Select, Tree, TextArea, Markdown, RichLog, Sparkline, Tabs, CommandPalette, etc.)45+ built-in (VirtualList, TextArea, SelectList, Table, CommandPalette, ModalDialog, Tabs, TreeView, Toast, Image, SplitView, etc.)

-TestingPilot mode (async, simulated events)@silvery/test (headless renderer, locators) + Termless (terminal emulator)
+TestingPilot mode (async, simulated events)@silvery/test (headless renderer, locators) + Termless (10+ terminal backends)

 Mouse supportFull (click, scroll, hover)SGR protocol with DOM-style events